🇯🇵 日本語 | 🇺🇸 English

 At the top of the file

 The compiler often reports the error on the line after the missing semicolon.
-Always check the lines around the error too.
+Always check the surrounding lines too.

 Q3.
 Difference between warning and error?